 Discover the beaches near Xerokampos

 Although you will have enough choices for excellent beaches in the Xerokampos area, if you wish to explore further, you can find other superb and secluded beaches along the eastern coast of Crete.
 To the north, the beach of Kato Zakros is just a few kilometers away and is considered among the most beautiful on the island.
 There are few beaches further to the north, usually inside small sandy coves, but you can drive to the world-famous Vai beach, with its superb palm trees.
-South of Xerocampos, you can find the small beaches of Agia Irini, Vlyhada and Livari.
+South of Xerocampos, you can find the small beaches of Agia Irini, Vlyhada and Livadi.

 Where to Stay in Xerokampos, Crete

 The remote resort of Xerokampos has begun to develop after the pavement of the roads connecting it to Ziros and further along to Sitia and Heraklion.
 During the last years, more and more villas, guesthouses and taverns have appeared around this small village, with only a few houses scattered through the valley.
-You will usually find good accommodation options right in Xerokampos, with affordable prices and excellent services.
+You will usually find good accommodation options right in Xerokampos, with good prices and excellent services.
 There are not large hotels in the area and you will have to choose small authentic lodging.

 Vista Mare Luxury Villas